JorisChau/gslnls/README.md

 Analogous to the
 [example](https://www.gnu.org/software/gsl/doc/html/nls.html#comparing-trs-methods-example)
-in the GSL reference manual, the standard Levenberg-Marquadt method without geodesic acceleration converges to the minimum at
+in the GSL reference manual, the standard Levenberg-Marquardt method without geodesic acceleration converges to the minimum at
 ![(-\\pi, 12.275)](https://latex.codecogs.com/png.latex?%28-%5Cpi%2C%2012.275%29 "(-\pi, 12.275)"),
 all other methods converge to the minimum at